ktraff/_struct/README.md

-_struct.js is a utility-belt library for JavaScript that provides support for a functional (and imperative) data structures without extending any core JavaScript objects.
+_struct.js is a utility-belt library for JavaScript that provides support for functional data structures without extending any core JavaScript objects.

 For Docs, License, Tests, and pre-packed downloads, see: http://structjs.org